Space-A travel: Veterans Space-A travel eligibility

 As of August 13th 2018, authorized veterans with a permanent service-connected disability rated 100% as total are eligible for Space-A travel traveling in the CONUS or directly between the Continental United States CONUS and Alaska, Hawaii, Puerto Rico, the U.S. Virgin Islands, Guam, and American Samoa (Guam and American Samoa travelers may transit Hawaii or Alaska); or traveling within Alaska, Hawaii, Puerto Rico or the U.S. Virgin Islands.
-Dependents and caregivers of 100% disabled veterans are not eligible to fly Space-A.
+Dependents of retirees, Reservists, “Gray Area” retirees, 100% disabled veterans, and surviving spouses are eligible to fly Space-A, but only when accompanied by their sponsor.

+The following dependents and family members are NOT eligible to fly Space-A at all: